 Oviedo.
 Some free time in Oviedo to visit the Gothic cathedral, with a fine altarpiece and tombs of the Early Asturian kings, and the remarkable Cámara Santa, the original pre-Romanesque church of King Alfonso II the Chaste (791–842).
-Take an early afternoon flight from Asturias-Oviedo airport arriving at London Heathrow at c.
-3.45pm.
+Take an early afternoon flight from Asturias airport, via Madrid, arriving at London Heathrow at c.
+5.15pm.

 Dr Paul Bahn

-Dr Paul Bahn.
 Archaeologist and Britain’s foremost specialist in prehistoric art.
-He obtained his PhD at Cambridge and is a fellow of the Society of Antiquaries and a corresponding member of the Archaeological Institute of America.
-He led the team which discovered Britain’s only known Ice Age cave art at Creswell in 2003 and his books include Prehistoric Rock Art, Journey Through the Ice Age and Images of the Ice Age, which won Archaeology Book of the Year in the Current Archaeology Awards for 2017.
+He led the team that discovered Britain’s only known Ice Age cave art at Creswell in 2003.
+His books include Prehistoric Rock Art, Journey Through the Ice Age and Everyday Life in the Ice Age, a new study of our ancestors (2022), co-authored with Elle Clifford.

 Price, per person

-Air travel (economy class) with Iberia Airlines (aircraft: Airbus A321/A320); travel by private coach throughout; hotel accommodation as described below; breakfasts, one lunch and five dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Air travel (economy class) with Iberia Airlines (aircraft: Airbus 320/350-900); travel by private coach throughout; hotel accommodation as described below; breakfasts, 1 lunch and 5 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

-Hotel NH Palacio de Burgos: smart 4-star hotel in a converted palace.
+NH Collection Palacio de Burgos: smart 4-star hotel in a converted palace.
 Rooms are comfortable and richly furnished.
-Parador de Santillana Gil Blas, Santillana del Mar.
-A 4-star Parador, traditionally furnished.
-Hotel Meliá de la Reconquista, Oviedo.
-A 5-star in a converted 17th-century hospice.
-Rooms have been recently renovated.
+Parador de Santillana Gil Blas: 3-star Parador, traditionally furnished.
+Eurostars Hotel de la Reconquista, Oviedo: 5-star hotel in a converted 17th-century hospice.
+Single rooms are doubles for sole use throughout.

 A lot of walking is involved to reach the caves, often over rough ground or up steep gradients.
 Inside the caves the ground is slippery underfoot; sure-footedness is essential.
+Unless you enjoy entirely unimpaired mobility, cope with everyday walking and stair-climbing without difficulty and are reliably sure-footed, this tour is not for you.
 Average distance by coach per day: 99 miles.

 Between 10 and 18 participants.